DGAP-Public Voting Rights: KUKA Aktiengesellschaft (english) () | aktiencheck.de

 3. Details of person subject to the notification obligation

-Name: City and country of registered office: Familiengesellschaft J.M.
-Voith Mannheim Germany GbR
+Name: City and country of registered office: Voith Familien Verwaltung GmbH Mannheim Germany

 4. Names of shareholder(s) holding directly 3% or more voting rights, if different from 3.